 Sometimes, no matter how well we take care of our teeth, things happen and teeth fail; for example, injury, disease, or decay.
 Aside from creating gaps in your smile, missing teeth can cause problems with your oral health.
 They can severely affect the alignment of your teeth, which can also interfere with chewing and digestion.
 If you or someone you know has experienced tooth loss, dental implants are an excellent solution to rejuvenate both your smile and health.

 An implant is a synthetic tooth root in the shape of a post that is surgically placed into the bone.
-Today’s implants are usually made of titanium, a metal uniquely suited to pair with human bone.
+Today’s implants are usually made of titanium, although ceramic implants are currently becoming quite popular.
 When the implant is solidly fused into the bone, a restoration can be placed, either fixed or removable.
 Fixed restorations are more stable and feel more like natural teeth.

 A thorough examination will be completed by Dr. Dalessandro.
 This will include X-rays and a CT scan to diagnose the available bone height and quality, as well as other anatomical structures.
 He will also clinically evaluate your periodontal and tissue condition and inspect for any other areas that may need additional treatment (implants or otherwise).

 The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw and healthy gums with no sign of gum disease.
 If you don’t have these ideal conditions, it does not mean you can’t have an implant; some additional procedures may be necessary first to give you a good implant result, such as periodontal therapy, ridge augmentation, or sinus lift.